SUMMER 2021 COVID-19 MITIGATION POLICIES & PROCEDURES

 • Our refund policy does not allow for a refund in the case of an illness after the camp session has begun.

-• Campers and staff must wear cloth face coverings when in common spaces that are shared by others using the church property (ex: restroom trips, walking through the church during meal times, etc).
+• Campers and staff must wear cloth face coverings when in indoor spaces that are shared by others using the church property (ex: restroom trips, walking through the church during meal times, etc).
 The majority of all camp activities occur outdoors which provides ample air flow and space for distancing.
+Because of this, during almost all time outdoors campers and their counselors will not be required to wear masks.

 AFTER CAMP & GENERAL NOTES